Sensory Room: How to Build a Successful Sensory Room for Greater Brain Development

 This article provides helpful toys for your child’s sensory room.
 Affiliate links are included for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

-Many parents, professionals, Pediatric Therapists and Occupational Therapists have asked me what items we like to use for our sensory rooms.
-While it took many months, even years, to acquire all the equipment we have today for our students, there are a few key items you can add to your sensory room without breaking the bank.
+Many parents, professionals, Pediatric Therapists and Occupational Therapists have asked what items to use for a sensory room.
+While it may take many months, even years, to acquire the equipment needed for your students, there are a few key items you can add to your sensory room without breaking the bank.
 All the other items, you can add to your sensory room overtime to help your child or student with sensory integration.

 Top Items to Add to Your Sensory Room

 The number one item you want to add to your sensory room is a floor scooter.
 Floor scooters allow your child to glide in the prone and supine positions, it strengthens your child’s core, improves balance, supports activities that enhance bilateral coordination, builds your child’s visual-motor skills for reading, and last but not least, improves hand-eye coordination for handwriting.

 Another key item to add to your sensory room is a weighted bean bag used for improving your child’s attention and focus while strengthening your child’s visual-motor skills for reading and tracking.

 Swings are also a great item to add to your sensory room if you have the space for them, and most hammock swings aren’t that expensive.
 Swings support an underdeveloped vestibular system for attention and focus, calm a child with sensory overload or emotional grounding issues and provide “hugging” sensations that help the child feel secure.